cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 multiplication, but the resulting proof would be longer.

-Third, rather than interpolate the gadget polynomial at inputs `1`, `2`, ..., `j`, ..., where `j` is the `j`-th invocation of the gadget, we use roots of unity for the field.
-This allows us to construct each gadget polynomial via the number theoretic transform {{SML24}}, which is far more efficient than generic formulas.
+Third, rather than interpolate the gadget polynomial at inputs `1`, `2`, ..., `j`, ..., where `j` is the `j`-th invocation of the gadget, roots of unity for the field are used.
+This allows constructing each gadget polynomial via the number theoretic transform {{SML24}}, which is far more efficient than generic formulas.
 Note that the roots of unity are powers of the generator for the NTT-friendly field (see {{field-ntt-friendly}}).

-Finally, the validity circuit in our FLP may have any number of outputs (at least one).
+Finally, the validity circuit in the FLP may have any number of outputs (at least one).
 The input is said to be valid if each of the outputs is zero.
-To save bandwidth, we take a random linear combination of the outputs.
+To save bandwidth, the FLP takes a random linear combination of the outputs.
 If each of the outputs is zero, then the reduced output will be zero; but if one of the outputs is non-zero, then the reduced output will be non-zero with high probability.

 ### Validity Circuits {#flp-bbcggi19-valid}